 Sometimes people confuse hiking boots with mountaineering boots.
 These two are actually very different in their features.
-Knowing the difference between the types of boots increases the efficiency of your decision making while buying a hiking footwear.
+Knowing the difference between the types of boots increases the efficiency of your decision-making while buying hiking footwear.
 Generally, there are three types of boots:-

 1. Mountaineering boots:-

 These boots provide protection even against rough terrains and harsh weather conditions.
 Heavy stuff can be carried with these boots.
 They are firm inside and outside with a thick layer of padding.
 Mountaineering boots are generally heavy.
-These are high cut boots which provide ample rigid ankle support for rough terrains.
+These are high-cut boots that provide ample rigid ankle support for rough terrains.